How to Restore Repair Car Wheels

 - Clean your wheels.
 Prepare your wheels by removing any previous paint, rust, grease, or dirt.

-Large scratches or dents can be repaired with ATG rim repair filler.
-If there are any cracks, bends, or missing chunks from the wheel, have a tire repair shop professionally repair the wheel.
+Large scratches or dents can be repaired with rim repair filler.
+If there are any cracks, bends, or missing chunks from the wheel, have a tire repair shop professionally repair the wheel. - Sand the rim surface.
+If your wheels are already painted, remove the paint from the wheel.

 Sand the wheels with 200-grit sandpaper to remove any imperfections and curb rashes.
 Next, sand down with 400 and 600-grit sandpaper.
 Proper sanding is important.
 Otherwise, imperfections will show even when you paint the wheel.
 The wheel surface should look and feel smooth. - Clean wheel surface.

-A critical step that is often skipped is to clean the wheel surface with mineral spirit / white spirit or solvent.
+A critical step that is often skipped is cleaning the wheel surface with mineral spirit, white spirit, or solvent.
 During this process, you will be removing dirt and oil residue remaining on the wheel metal.
-For best results, it is critical to get the wheel as clean as possible before painting it.
+For best results, it is important to get the wheel as clean as possible before painting it. - Mask the tire if the tire is still mounted on the wheel.

 For best results, you may want to remove the tire from the rim or carefully mask the sidewall of the tire.